Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Introduction

-The Particle Data Group (PDG) currently reports the uncertainty on $\alpha_s(M_Z)$ of about 0.8\% based on an analysis of combined world experimental data, resulting in $\alpha_s(M_Z) = 0.118 \pm 0.0009$ ~\cite{rpp_2024_PhysRevD.110.030001}.
-The corresponding relative uncertainty exceeds those achieved for the fundamental couplings of electroweak and gravitational interactions.
-The new twist is that the latest determinations of $\alpha_s$ from high-statistics experimental measurements and lattice QCD may individually quote a comparable, and soon a smaller, uncertainty than the PDG world-average uncertainty of $\pm 0.0009$.
-Along these lines, the ATLAS collaboration measured $\alpha_s(M_Z) = 0.1183\pm0.0009$~\cite{ATLAS:2023tgo} using data of $Z$ boson transverse-momentum distributions at $\sqrt{s}=8$ TeV.
-The CMS collaboration simultaneously extracted $\alpha_s(M_Z)$ and PDFs~\cite{CMS:2024trs} from a global QCD analysis at NNLO using double-differential cross section measurements of inclusive jet production at $\sqrt{s}=$ 2.76, 7, 8, and 13 TeV combined with deep inelastic data from HERA.
+The Particle Data Group (PDG) currently reports the uncertainty on $\alpha_s(M_Z)$ of about 0.8\%, resulting in a value of $\alpha_s(M_Z) = 0.118 \pm 0.0009$ ~\cite{rpp_2024_PhysRevD.110.030001}.
+This result is derived from a compilation of lattice and non-lattice results, which independently provide compatible central values of $\alpha_s(M_Z)$ and of its uncertainty.
+The corresponding relative uncertainty exceeds that achieved for the fundamental couplings of electroweak and gravitational interactions.
+The new twist is that the latest determinations of $\alpha_s$ from high-statistics experimental measurements and lattice QCD may individually quote a comparable and --- perhaps in the future --- a smaller uncertainty than the PDG world-average uncertainty of $\pm 0.0009$.
+Along these lines, the ATLAS collaboration measured $\alpha_s(M_Z) = 0.1183\pm0.0009$~\cite{ATLAS:2023lhg} using data of $Z$ boson transverse-momentum distributions at $\sqrt{s}=8$ TeV.
+The CMS collaboration simultaneously extracted $\alpha_s(M_Z)$ and PDFs~\cite{CMS:2024trs} from a global QCD analysis at NNLO using double-differential cross section measurements of inclusive jet production at $\sqrt{s}=$ 2.76, 7, 8, and 13 TeV combined with deep inelastic scattering (DIS) data from HERA.
 They obtained $\alpha_s(M_Z) = 0.1176^{+0.0014}_{-0.0016}$.
 Other recent relevant $\alpha_s$ determinations from the CMS and ATLAS collaborations can be found in Refs.~\cite{CMS:2024hwr,CMS:2024mlf,ATLAS:2023tgo,ATLAS:2023lhg}.
 Several determinations from deep inelastic scattering (DIS) at $ep$ collider HERA find a somewhat lower $\alpha_s$ value than at the LHC, such as $\alpha_s(M_Z)=0.1142\pm 0.0028$ determined by H1 collaboration in a simultaneous fit of $\alpha_s$ and proton PDFs \cite{H1:2017bml}.
 Independently, lattice QCD determines $\alpha_s$ from several types of nonperturbative computations.
-The Flavor Lattice Averaging Group (FLAG), systematizes and cross validates these determinations.
+The Flavor Lattice Averaging Group (FLAG) systematizes and cross-validates these determinations.
 It recently reports $\alpha_s(M_Z)=0.1183\pm 0.0007$ \cite{FLAG:2024oxs}.